swaters86/NCS-Object-Script-Fiddle/README.md

 ## How does it work?

-* When you visite the site for the first time, buildFiddle.php5 script will write an object file to a sub folder in the Object folder and the name for it will be set to your NEWSCYCLE Digital session id.
+* When you visit the site for the first time, buildFiddle.php5 script will write an object file to a sub folder in the Object folder and the name for it will be set to your NEWSCYCLE Digital session id.

 * Everything written in the left box will be written to your Object file.
 The Object file is called on a output_ovr.pbs page which is then inserted into the right box.
 Ofcourse, the updateFiddle.php5 script updates the fiddle as you enter in more information.
 *